venturemark/whiteboard/bdr/004-signature-design.md

 One way we can do this is by surfacing a user's updates to that same user in the future or to other users when relevant.

-The job of the 'fingerprint' is to score how relevant an update is to other updates.
+The job of the 'signature' is to score how relevant an update is to other updates.

 We want to determine: